ConradIrwin/conradirwin.github.com/_posts/2012-06-29-time-to-move-on.md

 run independently of its parent; which is why in the diagram events flow upwards, and changes are pushed downwards.

+What's exciting about using operations in this way is that your entire application can itself be treated as an operation that starts when the program boots.
+It spawns as many sub-operations as it needs, where each concurrently existing sub-operation is run in parallel, and exits the program when they are all complete.

 Views
 =====